 - Establish a network of professional contacts, mentors, and references

-By working with the ExL Program, you won't just reduce the time and effort required to coordinate academic internships – you'll be utilizing a structured program based on national best practices.
+By working with the ExL program, you won't just reduce the time and effort required to coordinate academic internships, you will utilize a structured program based on national best practices.

 The ExL coordinator organizes these efforts by:

-- Following up, assessing, and coordinating academic internship opportunities ensuring they offer true learning experiences and abide by FLSA guidelines
+- Following up, assessing, and coordinating internship opportunities, ensuring they offer true learning experiences and abide by FLSA guidelines

-- Assisting community partners with creating and/or enhancing internship programs
+- Assisting community partners with creating or enhancing internship programs

 - Addressing and troubleshooting issues that may arise at the internship site